PlatONnetwork/proof_of_custody/README.md

 ## Run the demo

-You should `init` first, and then
+You could run the demo in localhost, with the following command.
+Note: `init`  should be run first.

 ```bash
 ./run.sh n
 ```
-- n : the number of parties
+- n : the number of parties, should be the same as the one in `init`.

 ## Progresses

 ### Stage I

-1. Seperate Scale-Mamba (100%)
+1. Remove the compiler part of  SCALE-MAMBA (100%)
 2. DKG of BLS (100%)
 3. Distributed sign of BLS (100%)
 4. Universal hash function (UHF) (100%)